Leo3418/leo3418.github.io/README.md

 [here][hugo-license].

-This site uses [asciinema player][asciinema-player], which is copyright (C) 2011-2022 Marcin Kulik and stored at `static/css/asciinema-player.css` and is stored at `static/js/asciinema-player.js` in this repository.
+This site uses [asciinema player][asciinema-player], which is copyright (C) 2011-2022 Marcin Kulik and is stored at `static/css/asciinema-player.css` and `static/js/asciinema-player.js` in this repository.
 Its license can be found [here][asciinema-player-license].

 This site uses [Breakpoint][breakpoint], which is copyright (C) 2012-2022 Sam Richard and others and is stored at